top of page

 The museum’s exhibitions included videos of comfort women talking about their experiences, paintings they had created, and audio stories too.
 It was powerful and moving and revealed to me a sinister history that I couldn’t believe I had not learned about in school – either in Korea or the US.
 It seemed to me that the stories of the comfort women had been stigmatized, and concealed by traditional Korean values.
 It wasn’t a HerStory I was reading, it was a His-Story.

-I created the Through HerStory to shine a light on these stories, and to educate others about the experiences of women of war, both historically and in the present day.
-Through this work, I hope to contribute towards the destigmatization of these experiences, and liberate the untold stories of survivors, past, present and future.
+I created the Through HerStory project to shine a light on these stories and to educate others about the experiences of women of war, both historically and in the present day.
+Through this work, I hope to contribute towards the destigmatization of these experiences and liberate the untold stories of survivors, past, present, and future.

 Screenshot 2024-02-02 at 4.41.56 PM.png